quickbooks2018/bash-scripting/README.md

 ### Linux Boot Process

-This README explains the boot process of a Linux system as illustrated in the provided diagram.

 #### Steps

 1. **BIOS/UEFI**: The process begins with either the BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface).
 This firmware initializes the hardware and looks for a bootable device.